 If you have kids, college is the next significant expense.
 It’s entirely your decision to decide whether or not to assist your kids through college.

-There is no law requiring parents to cater for their children’s college education.
+There is no law requiring parents to cater to their children’s college education.
 To begin saving money for their schooling, this is the stage you get to do that.

 The reason is simple – you can’t borrow your way through retirement.
 With college, you can receive grants and loans, which can be acquired and repaid.